iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 - LLMs like ChatGPT are autoregressive and are unable to continue a dialogue if they haven't already generated everything up to that point.
 This is because they don't "think" per se, but progressively generate a response using the parts of the response they previously created.
 - If you try to get an LLM to write text in the middle of a dialogue without previous context, it will give near-identical answers and attempt to conclude the conversation.
 - Prompting for "ridiculous" answers can spark creativity that helps break this pattern.
-- However, the reliance on a linear train of thought is a limitation for general intelligence.
+- The reliance on a linear train of thought is a limitation for general intelligence.
 LLMs are ineffective if you ask them to generate the second part of a response without allowing them to generate the first part.

 :::

-As I mentioned, this is going to be weird, but I promise there is a point!
+As I mentioned, this is going to sound a bit silly, but I promise there is a point!

 <!-- truncate -->